When was the last time the work health and safety practices and policies of your business were reviewed?

 We all know that the policies and procedures we put in place to answer our WHS obligations serve an important purpose, and a pretty obvious one: protecting our health and safety in the workplace!
-But, we may not understand how and why certain rules function in this way, or even the risks that are present in an environment in the first place.
+But, we may not understand how and why certain rules function in this way, or even the risks present in an environment in the first place.

 Without understanding these factors, it’s unlikely that your organisation is taking the appropriate measures to ensure you’re compliant with relevant WHS regulations.
-But, how do you address this?
+But how do you address this?
 It can feel like a bit of a minefield and an overwhelming task, particularly for those of us who aren’t WHS specialists.
-But, neglecting to address your WHS standards can have serious consequences, for both you and your staff.
+But, neglecting to address your WHS standards can have serious consequences for both you and your staff.
 As you may have seen in the news, a Brisbane company director was recently sentenced to one year in prison and ordered to pay a $1M fine after a WHS breach was found to be the cause of a workplace death.
 Other reports of widespread WHS failings have also made headlines this year.

 So, for the sake of both you and your team, don’t ignore your Work Health and Safety obligations.
 Here’s what to do instead: